Jegatheeswarir/PROMPT/README.md

 ## 1. Foundational Concepts of Generative AI

 Generative Artificial Intelligence (GenAI) refers to AI systems capable of creating new content—such as text, images, audio, or code—in response to user prompts.
-These systems learn patterns from vast datasets and generate outputs that mimic human-like creativity and coherence.([Medium][1])
+These systems learn patterns from vast datasets and generate outputs that mimic human-like creativity and coherence.

 Key components include:

 * **Training Data**: Large, diverse datasets that the model learns from.
 * **Model Architecture**: The underlying structure that processes and generates content.
-* **Inference Mechanism**: The process by which the model generates outputs based on new inputs.([rollbyadp.com][2])
+* **Inference Mechanism**: The process by which the model generates outputs based on new inputs.

 ## 2. Generative AI Architectures: Focus on Transformers

 Transformers have revolutionized GenAI by enabling models to process and generate sequences of data efficiently.
-Unlike previous architectures, transformers utilize a mechanism called **self-attention**, allowing models to weigh the importance of different words in a sentence regardless of their position.([Pluralsight][3])
+Unlike previous architectures, transformers utilize a mechanism called **self-attention**, allowing models to weigh the importance of different words in a sentence regardless of their position.

 ### Key Features of Transformer Architecture: